Rudolf Seiters: Life and jobs

 Seiters was born in Osnabrück.
 After graduating from the Gymnasium Carolinium in Osnabrück in 1959, he graduated from the University of Münster with a degree in Jurisprudence, finishing his first examinations (roughly equivalent to bachelor's degree) in 1963, and his second examination (professional degree) in 1967.
 From 1968 to 1969, he was a legal assistant in the office of the Osnabrück Department of the Economy and Social Housing.
 Since November 2003, he has been the president of the German Red Cross.

 He is married with three daughters and lives in Papenburg.
-In 2000, he was given an honorary doctorate from the Bundeswehr University Munich.
+In 2000, he was given an honorary doctorate from the University of the Bundeswehr Munich.

 Party

 Since 1958, he has been a member of the CDU.
 From 1963 until 1965, he was the Borough-president of the Osnabrück-Emsland chapter of the CDU youth organization Junge Union.
 Then, from 1965 to 1968, he was the president of the state chapter in Hannover and 1968–1971 of the newly founded Lower Saxony chapter.
 From 1967 to 1971, he was furthermore a member of the Federal Executive Board of the Junge Union and then from 1971 to 1973 a member of the Federal Managing Board of the CDU itself.
-From 1972 to 1998, he was deputy secretary of the CDU in Lower Saxony and from 1992 to 1998 also a member of the CDU National Executive Committee.
+From 1972 to 1998, he was the deputy secretary of the CDU in Lower Saxony and from 1992 to 1998 also a member of the CDU National Executive Committee.